Year Two Topics - 2021/22

 Spring (First Half)

-We will begin our topic by developing our non-fiction writing skills with the use of diary entries and writing from the perspective of a volcanologist.
-To enhance our writing skills, we will be creating our own encyclopaedias of dinosaurs.
-This activity will have a cross curricular link with computing, as children will be creating their encyclopaedias using Chrome Books and including digital images in their writing.
-Furthermore, children will be looking at how to debug computer programs and develop algorithms.
+We will begin our topic by developing our non-fiction writing skills through fact files about Amelia Earhart and George Stevenson.
+To enhance our writing skills, we will be creating presentations based on different sources of energy.
+This activity will have a cross-curricular link with Computing, as children will be using Chromebooks and including digital images in their writing.
 In Maths, children will be working on developing their understanding of time by comparing and sequencing intervals of time.
-They will also be looking at how to write, recognise and find simple fractions.
-In statistics, children will be able to create simple pictograms, tally charts and block diagrams.
-In PSHE, we will be looking at ‘respectful relationships’ and understanding the similarities and differences between people.
-In Geography, we will be developing our fieldwork and observational skills.
+They will also be looking at how to write, recognise and find simple fractions within numbers.
+In Geography, we will be looking at different human and physical features within certain countries, and linking them to features which might have been present during the Great Fire of London.

 Spring (Second Half)

 We will be starting this exciting topic by looking at treasures hiding inside the Earth’s crust.
 We will be creating information posters based on different types of precious and semi-precious stones.
 In Art, children will create observational drawings and will be looking at Aboriginal art.
 In Maths, we will be reinforcing addition and subtraction through recalling addition and subtraction facts up to 20 and learning how to use related facts up to 100.
 In Science, we will be looking to identify and classify different types of materials and will be looking at prominent scientists, which helped to invent revolutionary materials which have helped in our everyday lives.
 In RE, children will be looking at our world to find out more about the world we live in and what makes us all unique.

 Summer (First Half)